Ashish-Paka/Multi-Robot_CollaborativeMapping/README.md

 ### Multi-Robot and Swarm Robotics

 - **Collaborative Exploration & Mapping:**
-  The system employs a distributed SLAM framework where each robot autonomously constructs a local occupancy grid map using sensor data and later fuses it into a global map.
-This is achieved through iterative registration (using ICP) and graph optimization (using frameworks like g2o) to minimize drift and error.
+  Each robot autonomously constructs a local occupancy grid map using sensor data.
+These local maps are then registered and fused into a global map using iterative registration methods (similar to ICP) and pose graph optimization.
+This process reduces drift and ensures global consistency.

 - **Decentralized Communication:**
-  A ROS2 multi-master configuration facilitates real-time message exchange and data synchronization.
-This decentralized approach enables robust role assignment (leader/follower) and task allocation through auction-based or consensus algorithms.
+  Using a ROS2 multi-master configuration, robots exchange sensor data, local maps, and control signals in real time.
+This decentralized framework supports dynamic role assignments (e.g., leader/follower) and task allocation based on environmental conditions.

 - **Formation Control:**
-  Formation and dynamic task allocation are managed via consensus protocols and potential field methods, ensuring coordinated workspace coverage.
+  Formation control is achieved through consensus protocols and potential-field methods.
+Robots adjust their relative positions to maintain coordinated coverage of the workspace while avoiding collisions.

 ---